 Fixed frequency

 Conventional publishing often involves issues that can be bundled in volumes, which appear at pre-determined and regular intervals, and have fixed deadlines for the submission of manuscripts.
-If publishing under a fixed issue model, the journal may have a fixed number of articles and number of issues per year, and the issue publication dates may or may not be fixed.
+If publishing under a fixed issue model, the journal may have a set number of articles and number of issues that are published per year, and the issue publication dates may also be fixed.
 Articles submitted after submission deadlines may be immediately published online under an ‘upcoming articles’ section (or similar), and subsequently included as part of the next available issue.

 Continuous article publication

-Digital publishing allows the continuous publication of articles, meaning that these can be published as soon as they are ready (i.e. peer-reviewed, typeset and proofed) rather than waiting for a specific issue publication date.
-The rationale for a continuous article publication model is to speed up the pace of review and publication.
+Digital publishing allows the continuous publication of articles, meaning that these can be published as soon as they are ready (i.e. peer-reviewed, copy-edited, typeset and proofed) rather than waiting for a specific issue publication date.
+The rationale for a continuous article publication model is to speed up the pace of review and publication, which can benefit the author as their work is published sooner, can benefit the journal as the times to publication are shorter, and can benefit the journal team as their workload is spread out instead of bottlenecked into set times during the year.
 Articles published under this model may be grouped in issues, but this is not mandatory.
 If this is the case, the latest published article would appear at the top of the issue, until the next article is accepted.

 Special issues